I’ll help make your research make a difference.

 Scientific rigor

-Ensure that communication of study data and methods are accurate, complete,
+Ensure that study data and methods are accurate, complete, and reproducible.

 Regulatory compliance